erictleung/shinydiversity/README.md

 ## Proposed Project

-Create an interactive Shiny application to show changes in your chosen alpha or beta diversity metrics to see how each change based on simulated or real data.
+Create an interactive Shiny application to show changes in your chosen alpha or beta diversity metrics to see how each changes based on simulated or real data.
 Some of these metrics are sensitive to single or double counts of species so this will be good to see how different distributions of counts will change these metrics and your interpretations of them.
-This should be designed to give an intuitive understanding of how these metrics work.
+The project should be designed to give an intuitive understanding of how these metrics work.